Church Ministries on the American Indian Field

 GIVE: Have you ever opened your Bible and wondered, “Where do I start?”
 Many Native American pastors are asking that question right now as they try to educate their congregations and prepare sermons and Bible studies without adequate resources and commentaries.
 Help provide these pastors and lay leaders with the resources they need to lead their churches and small group studies effectively.
 An entire set of commentaries and study books can be purchased for $120, but all donations are accepted and appreciated.

-Make checks payable to World Gospel Mission and write account #21722 on the memo line.
-Send check donations to:
+For check donations, make checks payable to World Gospel Mission and write account #21722 on the memo line.
+Send to:

 World Gospel Mission

 P.O.
 Box 948